 The Bahamas was a territory of the United Kingdom during the American Revolution, which allowed British loyalists to flee the 13 colonies and settle in the Bahamas

 Many of the landmarks and historic sites on the islands speak to this time period in the form of forts and architecture, paying homage to loyalists and their slaves whose decedents now populate the islands.
 Take a break from lying on the beaches and baking in the Bahamian sun to visit a few such sites and learn about this era in Bahamian history and beyond.

-If you like to become more aware of unfamiliar places and cultures, you might enjoy visiting a museum while on vacation in the Bahamas.
-Click on the each name for complete information.
+Assuming you enjoy expanding your knowledge of other places and cultures, you might want to visit a museum during your time in the Bahamas.
+Try clicking on the name of each museum for complete information.

-The following chart lists some key facts concerning the available museums in the Bahamas.
+The following table has some details concerning some available museums in the area.

 |Albert Lowe Museum||(242) 367-4094||6.1 mi.
 North-Northwest of Central Treasure Cay||Green Turtle Cay|

 |Bahamas Historical Society Museum||(242) 322-4231||Downtown Nassau||New Providence|

 |Cetacean Museum||--||0.0 mi.
 South-Southeast of Central Hopetown||Elbow Cay|